＊Important Update (March 5th, 2014)＊

 Full guide on how to keep your diet progressing: Learn what the optimal fat loss rate is for your level of body fat, and a the order in which you should make changes to your diet when things don’t reach that target.

-I cannot answer comments regarding the specifics of your personal macro set up – such questions will from now on be deleted. - 15th Feb.
+Specific questions are welcomed, but I cannot answer comments regarding the specifics of your personal macro set up – such questions will from now on be deleted. - 15th Feb.
 2014

 Think you might be interested in a personalised coaching?